Interviewing Victims of Trauma – Edmonton and Calgary Workshops!

-Please take a look at the link below for a very exciting workshop being offered in Calgary May 1, 2018 and Edmonton May 3, 2018!
+Please take a look at a very exciting workshop being offered in Edmonton September 28, 2018!

 ACJA workshops usually take place in the fall and/or spring of each year with a focus on timely and relevant topics regarding a variety of criminal justice matters.
 In the past, ACJA has been noted for the planning and offering of workshops in both Calgary and Edmonton on such topic areas as FASD, Mental Illness, Relationship Development, Pathways to Violence, and Drug Courts.
 Our focus has been primarily directed at front line level staff and the offering of material that can be used in their day to day work requirements.